Materials-Data-Science-and-Informatics/aiida-fenics/README.md

 ## Acknowledgements

-Besides the Forschungszentrum Juelich, this work is supported by the [MaX
+Besides the Forschungszentrum Juelich GmbH (FZJ), this project was supported within the hub Information at the FZJ by the Helmholtz Metadata Collaboration (HMC), an incubator-platform of the Helmholtz Association within the framework of the Information and Data Science strategic initiative.